 - Material Conversion – Principles 1 to 4 (transition)

-All activities in the aluminium value chain*
+Activities in the aluminium value chain*

 - Automotive - Product or component manufacturing (material conversion)

-* contains both ASI-certified and non ASI-certified
+* may contain both ASI-certified and non ASI-certified

 Countries of operation